-A graphic depiction of Paxton's open spaces (both permanently protected lands and those lands under limited protection) can be found on the map on the next page (Map 6: Open Space Inventory Map).
+A graphic depiction of Paxton's open spaces (both permanently protected lands and those lands under limited protection) can be found on the Open Space Inventory Map

-SECTION 6: Community Goals
+Community Goals

 A. Description of Process

 The planning process for this effort continues the Town's long-standing commitment to the conservation and recreation needs of Paxton residents.
 In 1970, the Conservation Commission prepared the Town's first ever Conservation Plan.
 In 2001, the Paxton Selectboard appointed an Open Space and Recreation Planning Committee to develop a new Open Space and Recreation Plan that is in full compliance with the requirements of the Executive Office of Environmental Affairs Division of Conservation Services (DCS).
 Having a DCS-approved Open Space and Conservation Plan will enable Paxton's eligibility for accessing a variety of State grant programs including: the Land and Water Conservation Fund and the Self-Help open space acquisition program.